A Selected Chronological Bibliography of Biology and Medicine

 Rudolf Fittig (DE) stated that the simple sugars contain aldehyde

-groups (669).
+groups (681).

-Heinrich Kiliani (DE) proved this to be correct (987).
+Heinrich Kiliani (DE) proved this to be correct (1003).

-Konstantin Sigizmundovich Kirchhof; Gottlieb Sigismund Constantin
+Konstantin Sigizmundovich Kirchhoff; Gottlieb Sigismund Constantin

-Kirchhof (DE-RU) preformed an experiment, which converted four parts of water,
+Kirchhoff (DE-RU) preformed an experiment, which converted four parts of water,

 two parts of starch, and malt into a starch paste.
 This paste began to liquefy